-- Typically, a Chief Superintendent will have operational experience at Superintendent Level. - Met all necessary local and national promotion criteria. - Skilled in planning and objective setting to medium and long-term cycles, co-ordinating a complex operational and business decisions, applying appropriate frameworks, models and risk management processes and anticipating the implications of decisions. - Able to allocate resources appropriately across a diverse function and utilise commercial acumen to make risk-based decisions that deliver effective outcomes within the available budget. - Able to apply or devise problem solving methodologies or specialised concepts and methods of analysis (or commission them from others), to clarify and/or solve multifaceted and complex problems. - Able to identify relevant potential opportunities/threats and assess the impact of events and trends to inform internal planning. - Skilled in developing and implementing problem solving methodologies and evidence-based policy. - Able to use a range of communication and influencing techniques and methods to successfully negotiate, collaborate and/or effect change. - Skilled in engaging a diverse range of stakeholders and partners to enable effective collaboration which draws upon a diverse range of skill sets. - Able to lead, develop and motivate a diverse team; creating strong engagement with the function's performance objectives and with Force values and behaviours. - Able to hold themselves, individuals and the wider team to account for performance and behaviours. - Skilled in coaching and mentoring to enable appropriate career and professional development. - Able to drive cultural and operational change across a diverse team, creating a culture of innovation and creativity. - Able to operate with political astuteness, able to understand how to most effectively challenge the status quo.
+- Typically, a Superintendent will have operational experience at Inspector/Chief Inspector Level. - Met all necessary local and national promotion criteria. - Skilled in planning and objective setting to medium and long-term cycles, co-ordinating a complex range of activities. - Able to make operational and business decisions, applying appropriate frameworks, models and risk management processes and anticipating the implications of decisions. - Able to allocate resources appropriately across the function and utilise commercial acumen to make risk-based decisions that deliver effective outcomes within the available budget. - Able to apply or devise problem solving methodologies or specialised concepts and methods of analysis (or commission them from others), to clarify and/or solve multifaceted and complex problems. - Able to identify relevant potential opportunities/threats and assess the impact of events and trends to inform internal planning. - Able to use a range of communication and influencing techniques and methods to successfully negotiate, collaborate and/or effect change. - Skilled in engaging a diverse range of stakeholders and partners to enable effective collaboration which draws upon a diverse range of skill sets. - Able to lead, develop and motivate a diverse team; creating strong engagement with the function's performance objectives and with Force values and behaviours. - Able to hold themselves, individuals and the wider team to account for performance and behaviours. - Skilled in coaching and mentoring to enable appropriate career and professional development. - Able to drive cultural and operational change across a diverse team, creating a culture of innovation and creativity. - Able to operate with political astuteness, able to understand how to most effectively challenge the status quo.